Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 # 1.0.0 release

 I am not yet fully satisfied, the code is still a bit of a mess but i've been working on this mod for days at this point, and i want to play again.

+Note that this mod is currently unrestricted in terms of which recipes/steps are allowed, as well as no block for "surface specific" recipes like waterless/space.

+# potato

+Oh nice you've read it all?
+Then here is some useful information: the circuit network of the factory tells you what it is missing with negative signals.